Sign up for our monthly blubolt email!

 They also released a super handy video series to get you up and running with Google Optimize – particularly useful for total beginners to the world of analytics and testing.

 Overall we can expect to see more Google updates driven by the huge increase in mobile-users around the world, especially in emerging countries, and a focus on their improved experience online.

-User experience in general will be a focus and more specifically driving users to spend less time in the search results and more time on websites with richer content experiences.
+User experience will continue to be in the spotlight and more specifically driving users to spend less time in the search results and more time on websites with the richest content experiences.